 Countering Weight Gain via Sleep

-It's common knowledge that diet and exercise are vital components of weight loss.
-However, there's another key element about dieting that those who are trying to lose weight often forget.
-This element is so important that if you don't get enough of it, diet and exercise won't be as effective in your weight loss regimen.
+It’s common knowledge that diet and exercise are vital components of weight loss.
+However, there’s another key element about dieting that those who are trying to lose weight often forget.
+Sleep in correlation with weightloss is an element that is important.
+If you don’t get enough of it, diet and exercise won’t be as effective in your weight loss regimen.

 Sleeping less than 7 hours every night can reduce the benefits of dieting.

 In a study by the Annals of Internal Medicine (AIM), it was mentioned that sleeping less than 7 hours every night can reduce, or even undo, the benefits of dieting.
 The AIM conducted their study by putting a controlled group of dieters on different sleep schedules.
 Those who had enough rest burned a good amount of fat.
 However, those who were deprived of sleep, lost only half of the fat they were supposed to burn even though everyone was on the same diet regimen.

 In addition, the test participants who were sleep deprived felt hungrier, and were less satisfied after the meals.
 They also lacked the energy to exercise.
 At the end of the study, those who lacked sleep had a 55% reduction in fat loss compared to their well-rested counterparts.